berlotto/NodeBlog/README.md

 NodeBlog
 ========

-New blog engine with NodeJS, SocketIO and MongoDB.
+Blog engine with AugularJS, NodeJS, SocketIO and MongoDB.